zhongke/design-pattern-cpp/README.md

   - Classes should be open for extension, but closed for modification.
 ### Dependency Inversion Principle
   - Depend upon abstractions.
 Do not depend upon concrete classes.
+### Least Knowledge Principle
+  - Talk only to your immediate friends.
+### Hollywood Principle
+  - Don't call us, we'll call you.

 ## Design Pattern